thiagolima-bm/magento-csvexport/README.md

 To do so, go to System > Configuration > Acaldeira > Csv Exporter In the tab CSV Exporter: Enabled = Yes

-* You can use as many attributes as you want, these are just a simple example.
+### You can use as many attributes as you want, these are just a few simple example.

 Customers Header
 ```bash